How to recycle your waste coffee grounds at work

 We extract residual compounds from food-grade spent coffee grounds, producing a natural, sustainable flavouring ingredient for the food and beverage industry.
-Our bulk raw material, Inficaf, is perfect for product innovations in industries such as plastics and bio-plastics, cosmetics, and automotive friction.
-And our biomass solid fuels, including Coffee Logs, exploit the naturally high calorific value of spent coffee grounds, providing sustainable alternatives to carbon-heavy coal, virgin biomass, and imported fuels.
+Our bulk raw material, Inficaf, is perfect for product innovations in industries such as plastics and bio-plastics, cosmetics, automotive friction, packaging, and more.
+And our biomass solid fuels, including Coffee Logs, exploit the naturally high calorific value of spent coffee grounds, providing sustainable alternatives to carbon-heavy coal-based fuels, virgin biomass, and imported wood logs.

 Our coffee recycling and renewals service reduces the financial implications and inefficiencies of traditional disposal methods, whilst achieving significant environmental benefits.
 Our solution saves businesses money, reduces waste and subsequent greenhouse gas emissions, and contributes to the circular economy.

-Achieving zero waste might sound easier said than done.
-But the simple step of recycling your business’s spent coffee grounds is a good place to start.
-Contact us to get started today.
+Start the simple step of recycling your business’s spent coffee grounds by contacting us today.

 Introducing Inficaf: bio-bean’s latest innovation from spent coffee